-In accordance with the rate study, the rates for wastewater service increase from $9.45 per quarter to $9.60 per quarter, generating $13,150,272 in revenue.
-Capacity fees are expected to generate $231,000 in FY 20.
+In accordance with the rate study, the rates for wastewater service remain the same at $9.60 per quarter, generating $13,265,472 in revenue.
+Capacity fees are expected to generate $191,400 in FY 21.
 Capacity fees are used to offset debt service costs for Wastewater department capital projects.
 Service to West Ocean City is budgeted at $835,000.
-Actual charges for this service in FY 19 were $811,867.
+Actual charges for this service in FY 20 were $813,612.
 Revenue from plumbing permits decrease, while lab fees are expected to increase in FY 21.
 No Federal grant funds are shown as the bonds with the Build America Bond interest subsidy are being refinanced.
 The City Manager proposed budget included $74,189 for the Wastewater portion of the lighting retrofit project will cost $74,189, which has been funded through the Wastewater fund balance.

 Forty-six positions are funded in the Wastewater Fund.
 Three positions are currently shared with Water: an Office Associate, the Purchasing Technician and a SCADA Technician.
-A step increase effective January 1, 2020 has been included.
-Overtime costs are anticipated to increase $13,400 in FY 20.
-Benefit costs for health insurance, worker’s compensation increase, while the health reserve account has been used to reduce the health insurance cost in FY 24.
+A step increase effective January 1, 2021 has been included.
+Overtime costs are anticipated to increase $5,000 in FY 21.
+Benefit costs for retirement and worker’s compensation increase, while the health reserve account has been used to reduce the health insurance cost in FY 24.
 No contribution to retiree health (OPEB) has been funded.